Gophercraft/mpq/README.md

 This is an MPQ decoder compatible with MPQ v1 and v2.
 Support for later versions will be added over time.

+# Tool

+See [tool.md](docs/tool.md) to read about how to use the included extraction tool.

 # Usage

 Start by opening an Archive with `mpq.Open()`: